Skip to main content

 Start by listing your key moments: vows, family portraits, cake cutting, etc. Discuss these with your wedding photographer to estimate coverage time.
 If your special day is streamlined, a half-day option could save you £500–£1,000 compared to full-day packages.

-Clarify whether additional hours can be added last-minute if your schedule runs over.
+Clarify whether additional hours can be added at the last minute if your schedule runs over.
 These should be outlined and in your wedding photography contract at the point of booking.

 What Does a Half-Day Wedding Photography Package Include?